nilgaar/show_playwright/README.md

 });
 ```

-My second attempt was to directly insert the cookie in the context.
+My second attempt was to directly insert the cookie into the context.
 Nonetheless, the cookie was not correctly added either:

 ```TS
 test("Check dashboard", async ({ page, context }) => {